grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 The final step requires we remove `libm` completely and replace it with our own implementation.

 Let's start by deleting the old `libm` import statement and removing it from `Cargo.toml`.
-After that we can add an approximation of the `sinf` function using [Bhasksara I's sin approximation](https://en.wikipedia.org/wiki/Bhaskara_I%27s_sine_approximation_formula) and redefine `cosf` and `tanf` in terms of it.
+After that we can add an approximation of the `sinf` function using [Bhaskara I's sin approximation](https://en.wikipedia.org/wiki/Bhaskara_I%27s_sine_approximation_formula) and redefine `cosf` and `tanf` in terms of it.

 $$
 \sin(x) \approx \frac{16x(\pi-x)}{5\pi^2-4x(\pi-x)} \text{ when } (0 \le x \le \pi)
 $$

-This approximation is *extremely* good, especially for the time it was discovered.
+This approximation is very good, especially for the time it was discovered :).
 And because we're operating with wall heights only between integers 0 and 160, any differences between `libm::sinf` and our `sinf` will be indistinguishable.

 First, make sure to also import $\tau$ from the core library and define a constant for $5\pi^2$ which Bhaskara I's approximation uses: